-This topic describes how to set alert rules for an AnalyticDB for MySQL cluster to monitor the cluster CPU usage, disk usage, input/output operations per second (IOPS), and the number of database connections in real time.
+This topic describes how to set alert rules for an AnalyticDB for MySQL cluster to monitor the cluster CPU utilization, disk usage, input/output operations per second (IOPS), and the number of database connections in real time.
 If the conditions specified in an alert rule are met, the system notifies all contacts in the specified contact groups.

 - Log on to the AnalyticDB for MySQL console.

 - In the upper-left corner of the page, select the region where the cluster you want to manage is located.

 - In the left-side navigation pane, click Clusters.